vdiflorio/nextgenpb_tutorial/related.md

 ## Bimpp

 [Bimpp](https://github.com/carlodefalco/bimpp/tree/master) is the core C++ library used by NextGenPB.

-It provides fundamental tools for electrostatics and molecular modeling, with a focus on modularity and reusability.
+It provides fundamental tools for linear algebra and for discretizing partial differential operators appearing in electrostatics and molecular modeling.
+Bimpp is built with a focus on modularity and reusability.
 By building on bimpp, NextGenPB ensures flexibility, interoperability, and ease of maintenance.

 ---